yearn/yearn-devdocs/docs/developers/v3/strategy_writing_guide.md

 ## Strategy Writing

-> You may need this list of important addresses to deploy a v3 strategy: https://hackmd.io/iHxG-foWT2ag9y6z-u9gpQ?view

 So you have your idea and local environment setup.
 Now its time to start writing your actual strategy.

 To create your Tokenized Strategy, you must override at least three functions outlined in the `Strategy.sol`.